-How to use your iPad as a car stereo head unit (WITHOUT A DECK)
+How to use your iPad as a car stereo (WITHOUT A HEAD UNIT!)

-An Apple Lightning to USB 3 Camera Adapter, Apple USB-C to Lighting Cable and Belkin USB-C 36 watt Car Charger are recommended to enable fast charging while connected to the iFi Nano iDSD Portable DAC.
+An Apple Lightning to USB 3 Camera Adapter, Apple USB-C to Lighting Cable and Belkin USB-C 36 watt Car Charger are recommended to enable fast charging while connected to the Dragonfly.

 If you want to connect an iPad to your OEM audio system or aftermarket car stereo deck click here.